17th of July 2022

 We are fortunate to have attracted the attention of hundreds of media outlets across six continents, which has largely been responsible for our growth.
 So my next comment is not intended as a complaint.
 Rather, it is a comment.
 In this unique era of late stage capitalism, in which prices and wealth are fetishized, media outlets like to grab headlines by touting our prices and referring to To’ak as “the most expensive chocolate in the world.”
 If it were up to us, we would rather be called the world’s most valuable chocolate.

 Price is just a means to an end.
-At the end of the day, what we’re really trying to do is create for the world something utterly unique and beautiful, something that transcends merely being a “thing” and enters into the realm of experience.
+At the end of the day, what we’re really trying to do is create for the world something utterly unique and beautiful, something that transcends merely being an expensive chocolate bar and enters into the realm of experience.
 And to do this while living in a beautiful place, working with people we enjoy spending time with, doing things we love doing.
 That's the story behind To'ak that doesn't make it into the magazines.